guolaiguoqu/summer-projects/README.md

-# summer-projects
+# timelessness treatments
-It contains notes made during some of my self-guided summer projects, which could be incomplete and updated constantly.
+Contains some of my thoughts on the arrow of time.